NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 0.91 - Fixed replace\_delay function that works for form dropdowns, added "-n" suffix to the `replace-delay` function.
 For example, `replace-delay-3` will delay for 3 seconds 11/23/20

+0.93 - support for switching languages using embedded WildApricot "widgets" in 3rd party content management system, added a standard French translation file 2/15/22

 ## Installation

 ### Script Setup